Accelerated Bachelor of Science Degree Completion Program

 - Ongoing academic advising and personal attention from program application to graduation

-The following Bachelor of Science degrees are available and offered in an accelerated format: Accounting, Behavioral and Health Services, Health Sciences, Health Services Management, Human Resource Management, Information Technology, Law Enforcement Leadership, Leadership in Homeland Security, Leadership in Emergency Services, Organizational Leadership, and Pre-MBA.
+The following Bachelor of Science degrees are available and offered in an accelerated format: Accounting, Behavioral and Health Services, Business Management, Health Sciences, Health Services Management, Human Resource Management, Information Technology, Law Enforcement Leadership, Leadership in Homeland Security, Leadership in Emergency Services and Organizational Leadership.

 Students must have a minimum of 30 transferable credits in order to be eligible for the Accelerated Bachelor of Science Degree Completion Program.
 Credits must include college-level courses in Writing, Math, Science, History, Social Science, Humanities and Information Systems.
 A student can apply for admission at any time by submitting an application, official academic transcripts, a current resume, a personal statement, and an admissions interview with an academic advisor.
 Call 215.951.2900 or email evening@PhilaU.edu for an application or to receive more information.